 Orkin can be identified by their signature green skin.
 The meeker kind also sport larger ears, perhaps to better listen out for danger or the orders of their larger cousins.
-Your costume must include pointed ear tips and green full-face makeup (or paint) in order to portray a goblin.
+Your costume must include pointed ear tips and green full-face makeup, paint, or mask in order to portray a goblin.